What is Cashback and how It works: Benefits explained

 Earning MBX points

 Modak Makers allows teens to earn MBX points, which convert to dollars, by completing challenges and engaging in positive financial behaviors.
-Through features like "Walk to Earn," teens can earn up to 70 MBX per week, adding up to an extra $36.40 per year just by staying active.
+Through features like "Walk to Earn," teens can earn up to 70 MBX per week, adding up to an extra $36.40 per year just by staying active(2)(3).

-Scratch cards: Rewards after purchases
+Scratch cards: Rewards for teens after purchases

 Managing chores and finances